 Imagine a world where you don’t have to sit across from your boss and brag about yourself then awkwardly ask for a raise.
 As a contractor, you can generally demand a higher per-hour rate.
 Why?
 Because, according to this article, companies “don’t have to enter into expensive, long-term commitments or pay health benefits, unemployment compensation, Social Security taxes, and Medicare taxes.”

 The downside?
 You will be responsible for withholding your own taxes, as well as submit quarterly estimated taxes to the IRS.
-However, as the qualified and talented financers and accountants you all are, you might enjoy doing that.
+However, as the qualified and talented financing and accounting professionals that you all are, you might enjoy doing that.
 Unlikely, but possible.

 Getting “your foot in the door”